tanem/react-redux-playground/README.md

 - _TODO_ Unit testing
 - _TODO_ CSS modules

-For progress and further details regarding the _TODO_s, keep an eye on the [issues](https://github.com/tanem/react-redux-playground/issues).
+For progress and further details regarding the TODOs, keep an eye on the [issues](https://github.com/tanem/react-redux-playground/issues).

 ## Running